Denmark

 Denmark (Note: Danmark, /da/) is a Nordic country in Northern Europe.
 It is the metropole and most populous constituent of the Kingdom of Denmark, also known as the Danish Realm, a constitutionally unitary state that includes the autonomous territories of the Faroe Islands and Greenland in the north Atlantic Ocean.
 Metropolitan Denmark, also called "continental Denmark" or "Denmark proper", consists of the northern Jutland peninsula and an archipelago of 406 islands.
 It is the southernmost of the Scandinavian countries, lying southwest of Sweden, south of Norway, and north of Germany, with which it shares a short border.
-Denmark proper is situated between the North Sea to the west and the Baltic Sea to the east.
+Metropolitan Denmark is situated between the North Sea to the west and the Baltic Sea to the east.

 The Kingdom of Denmark, including the Faroe Islands and Greenland, has roughly 1,400 islands greater than 100 m2 in area; 443 have been named and 78 are inhabited.
-Denmark's population is over 6 million (1 May 2025), of which roughly 40% live in Zealand, (Sjælland) the largest and most populated island in Denmark proper; Copenhagen, (København) the capital and largest city of the Danish Realm, is situated on Zealand and Amager and Slotsholmen.
+Denmark's population is over 6 million (1 May 2025), of which roughly 40% live in Zealand, (Sjælland) the largest and most populated island in Metropolitan Denmark; Copenhagen, (København) the capital and largest city of the Danish Realm, is situated on Zealand and Amager and Slotsholmen.
 Composed mostly of flat, arable land, Denmark is characterised by sandy coasts, low elevation, and a temperate climate.
 Denmark exercises hegemonic influence in the Danish Realm, devolving powers to the other constituent entities to handle their internal affairs.
 Home rule was established in the Faroe Islands in 1948; Greenland achieved home rule in 1979 and further autonomy in 2009.